fchamroukhi/HMMR/README.md

 Faicel Chamroukhi

-% Please cite the following papers for this code:
+*Please cite the following papers for this code:*

 @article{Chamroukhi-FDA-2018,